-From the desks of Linda Carter Batiste, J.D., Principal Consultant/Legislative Specialist and Tracie DeFreitas, M.S., Principal Consultant — ADA Specialist
+From the desks of Linda Carter Batiste, J.D., Director of Services and Publications and Tracie DeFreitas, M.S., Program Leader, Director of Training, Services, and Outreach

 According to the Equal Employment Opportunity Commission (EEOC), telework has long been considered a form of reasonable accommodation under the Americans with Disabilities Act (ADA).
 While the EEOC provides useful guidance about telework as an accommodation, the pandemic has created a multitude of new telework issues for employers to consider.
 For employers who are looking for guidance on how to address these issues, the Job Accommodation Network (JAN) offers the following practical suggestions.

 Apply Your Usual Policies First

 Any time an employee asks to telework as an accommodation for a disability-related reason, be sure to check whether your usual telework policy covers the request.
 It could violate the ADA to make employees with disabilities take extra steps to access a benefit of employment that is available to all employees.
 If employees can telework during the pandemic, then employees with disabilities should not have to go through the interactive process to do the same.
 For more information, see Workplace Flexibility, the ADA, and Requesting Medical Information.

 Employees may request telework for various reasons during the pandemic, such as being at-risk because of a disability, pregnancy, or age, or out of concern about exposing an at-risk family member.
 Unless you are allowing all employees to telework upon request, you must apply the appropriate law to each request.
 If the request is related to an employee’s disability, JAN provides a Telework Accommodation Request Flowchart to help process the request under the ADA.

 Don’t Deny Telework Solely to Avoid Providing Accommodations